rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 ~~~

    The following example shows the revision statements for a published
-   YANG module that updates a published module:
+   YANG module that updates a published module.
+The new revision statement
+   summarizes the changes compared to the previous published revision.

 ~~~ yang
   revision 2013-07-15 {